Phlanka Logo

 Resolution When to use

 1024Small props, items held in hand.
-Fast to bake and small file size.

 2048Most DayZ assets.
 Good balance of detail and file size.

-4096High-detail assets, large clothing items or vehicles.
-Larger files.
+4096High-detail assets, large clothing or vehicles.

 Texture Type Checkboxes